 Box Jumps

-Box Jumps are a powerful plyometric exercise designed to build explosive strength, speed, and coordination.
-This movement primarily targets the quads, glutes, and calves while also engaging the core for stability.
-By rapidly generating force to propel your body onto an elevated surface, box jumps help improve athletic performance and lower-body power.
+Box Jumps are a powerful plyometric exercise that builds explosive strength, speed, and coordination by propelling the body onto an elevated surface.
+They primarily target the quads, glutes, and calves while engaging the core for stability.

 Category